oishikm12/cpp-collection/README.md

 * [**Coin Change**](problems/coin_change.cpp) - Given a certain value and certain denominations, task is to find out how many ways can we achieve the value by using those denominations
 * [**Magic Grid**](problems/magic_grid.cpp) - Given a 2D grid consisting of both positive & negative values, task is to find the least starting energy needed to travel from top left to bottom right, such that the energy value never drops below 1, when travelling to any grid
 * [**Numerical Substrings**](problems/numerical_substrings.cpp) - Given a number as a string, task is to find the sum of all possible substrings of the string as number
-* [**Construct the Array**](problems/construct_the_array.cpp) - Given the length of an array, starting and ending of the array, the task is to find the number of ways to construct an array such that consecutive positions contain different values.
+* [**Construct the Array**](problems/construct_the_array.cpp) - Given the length of an array, starting and ending of the array, the task is to find the number of ways to construct an array such that consecutive positions contain different values
 * [**Boredom**](problems/boredom.cpp) - Given a set of numbers, the task is to find the maximum points one can earn if at any turn, they can select a number, get that much points, however all number +1 & -1 to that number gets destroyed
 * [**Minimum Chocolates**](problems/minimum_chocolates.cpp) - Given a number of students with scores, task is to ditribute chocolates between them such that, in case of adjacent people, the one with more score gets more, equal score may get different.
 Everyone gets at least 1 chocolate
 * [**Square Count**](problems/min_square_count.cpp) - Given a number, task is to find out the count of sequences where sum of squares of those numbers in the sequence would result in the selected number